ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * GPU hardware is massively parallel; use if possible
 * Pushing frames from GPU can cause stalls; try to spread updates across multiple frames.
   Number of uploads don't matter, size of frames does.
+* Double / triple buffer if possible; makes frame upload consistent
+* Decouple GPU and CPU; re-send GPU older data if CPU hasn't caught up yet

+###Conclusion
+Use tricks wisely; not all are useful everywhere.
+Start simple, test and debug continuously.

+>  10:54 ajacksified_ I heard you like spinning cubes
+>  10:55 segdeha So I put a cube in your cube
+>  10:55 ajacksified_ so you can spin your cube while you spin your cube

+### Q&amp;A